br0nco640k/Bard-Diva/README.md

 - Ability to select an octave range target

 - Guitar "tone switching" like Bard Music Player

+- Ability to selectively enable or disable any channel

 - Wayland option (for Linux users that have moved to Wayland that have issues)